Dagger77/QA-over-Text-and-Tabular-Data/README.md

 ---

 ## 💡 Example Questions
-- What is inclusive education?
-- How does lunch type affect math scores?
+- How does lunch quality influence exam scores?
-- Average reading score of students who completed test prep
+- How does age influence reading comprehension?
-- How many students are first children?
+- How many female students got math score over 90?
+- what is STEM?
+- Summarize the conclusion of the research made
+- What is math average score for students whose parents are divorced?
+- Who the sport activities affect the average score?

 ---